 I left the office, closing the door quietly behind me.

 I stood in the hall.
 Let’s see, go right?
 I went right.
 Then left?
 I went left.
 Three doors down?
 One, two, three.
 The door on the right.
-So far so good, but I remember wondering if I was going to have to go through all this rigamarole of wandering around God’s house every time I fell asleep or passed out, for the rest of my life.
-One thing for sure, if this was heaven then it was over-rated.
+So far so good, but I wondered if I was going to have to go through all this rigamarole of wandering around God’s house every time I fell asleep or passed out, for the rest of my life.
+One thing for sure, if this was heaven then it was overrated.

 I knocked on the door.

 “Arnold?” said a woman’s voice.

 “Yes,” I said, wearily.
 I was not looking forward to facing some strange woman while I was stark naked, but unless I wanted to spend eternity walking these halls in my birthday suit I supposed I had to go through with a little embarrassment.
 “I’m here for my, to get my, to get some, uh —”

 “Arnold,” she said again, louder and closer to the door, and I woke up to see Miss Evans’s face leaning over mine.

 From downstairs I could hear the opera music.

 Miss Evans put her hand on my face.